Nodeocrat/room-samples/README.md

   (default 0ms).
 If it set to be non-zero, then you will be on 'reconnect' mode and must override onDisconnect and onReconnect

+## onClientAccepted
-## onClientAccepted: When client is accepted & expected to join shortly, but not yet initialized
+When client is accepted & expected to join shortly, but not yet initialized

+## onClientDisconnect
-## onClientDisconnect: When client disconnects.
+When client disconnects.
 This does not need to be overidden if reconenctTimeout is set to zero, as leave will be called instantly (but onClientDisconnect will still be called just before)

+## onClientReconnect
-## onClientReconnect: When client reconnects, after being disconnected.
+When client reconnects, after being disconnected.
 As above, you only need to override this if reconnectTimeout is non-zero.

+## initClient
-## initClient: Hook for when client is initialized on client side.
+Hook for when client is initialized on client side.
 This is the time to register socket events on server side with client.
 Also optionally you can choose to emit initial startup data (if required) along with an event to tell user the server is also initialized, such as in a game.
 But note, when at this point, the user is already receiving the rooms events, but cannot emit anything yet.
 Whether or not you want the user to react to those events or wait for initial startup data and a startup signal is a choice to be made by you!

+## onClientLeave
-## onClientLeave: When client leaves.
+When client leaves.
 Be aware that this may happen any time after onClientAccepted even before the client has initialized

+## onJoinRequest
-## onJoinRequest: (Do not call super) Return true if permission granted to join, false otherwise.
+(Do not call super) Return true if permission granted to join, false otherwise.
 If not overidden, permission is always granted

 # CLIENT